Adding an NDIS Direct Client Funding record

 Default - NDIA Managed

 By default, the Financial Plan Manager (FPM) is set to the National Disability Insurance Agency (NDIA).
-This is appropriate when an organisation is providing Direct Services, and then invoicing the Agency directly for this by way of a Payment Request.
+This is appropriate when an organisation is providing Direct Services, and then invoicing the Agency directly for this by way of a Bulk Payment Request (BPR).

 As mentioned, a Client may choose to self-manage all or part of their plan.
 If this is the case, the FPM can be set to the Client.
 This means the Client is essentially the debtor, and the Invoices for the support provided will be issued to them or their nominated billing contact.
 The Client will be responsible for paying the Invoice and submitting a payment request to the Agency via the MyPlace Provider Portal.
 Please see the Client Billing Contact article linked below for more information.